Why carry an IDP while driving in Rwanda?

 Drunk Driving is not allowed

 In Rwanda, drunk drivers are viewed very poorly.
 A blood alcohol level of 0.8 or higher is enough to get you thrown in jail for 24 hours, on top of an RWF150,000 ($150) fine.
 Even if you were just drinking a few bottles, if people around you knew you are going to drive, you will be viewed negatively.
+Even driving with a blood alcohol level lower than 0.8 is frowned upon.
 If you have to drink, make sure you have a designated driver with an International Driver’s Permit.

 The police conduct random alcohol checkpoints.
-Here they will have you take a random sobriety test.
+Here they will have you take a random sobriety test and check if you are within the permitted blood alcohol level.
 Refusing to take the test will result in a fine of RWF 150,000 ($150), which is the same fine for drunk driving.
 If you possess a Rwandan driver’s license, drunk driving is grounds for your license to be invalidated.

 Observe the speed limit